open2c/pairtools/doc/parsing.rst

    an alignment or simply ignored

-Both options have their merits, depending on a dataset, quality of the reference genome and sequencing. `pairsamtools parse` ignores shorter *gaps* and keeps longer ones as "null" alignments.
+Both options have their merits, depending on a dataset, quality of the reference genome and sequencing. `pairtools parse` ignores shorter *gaps* and keeps longer ones as "null" alignments.
 The maximal size of ignored *gaps* is set by the ``--max-inter-align-gap`` flag and, by default, equals 20bp.